leoyin1127/MultitasknnUNetv2/readme.md

 # Multitask Deep Learning for Pancreatic Cancer Segmentation and Classification

-This repository is the implementation of a multitask deep learning model for pancreatic cancer segmentation and classification in 3D CT scans by Leo Yin
+This repository is the implementation of a multitask deep learning model for pancreatic cancer segmentation and classification in 3D CT scans by Shuolin (leo) Yin

 ## Environments and Requirements